 There I sat, eating a plate of my favorite food, spaghetti.
 This particular plate had meatballs, meat sauce and just enough Parmesan cheese to give it a bit more texture without make it taste all cheesy.
 The Proteus chefs and I had come to an agreement: I could have any food I wanted as long as I cooked it myself.
 This was actually good since they tried to feed me Pokemon food.

 "Zeod Suriyamma, report to the training area.
 Zeod Suriyamma . . ."

 "It is time for you to train," a voice in my head said.
 It was my Ponyta.
 We could never be separated, especially since they used my Ponyta's DNA to fuse with mine.
 He was my old friend.

 "Yes, Pony, I heard them.
 They will just have to wait until I finish eating," I said taking another bite.

-"Zeod Suriyamma, I don't care if you're eating, report to the training area now!" the intercom boomed.
+"Zeod Suriyamma, I don't care if you're eating, report to the training area now!" the voice on the intercom boomed.

 "I guess they heard me," I said to Pony.